11 Ways to Blend Your Online & In-store Experience Today

 In 2021, 90% of shoppers said they would return to stores if they had a positive experience.
 Good in-store experiences can help build customer loyalty and a better brand image.

 Instead of standardization, the best in-store experiences have intricate personalization layered with immersive activities.
 Today, we see brands experimenting and creating various experiences with innovative self-service, click-and-collect options and brand-building activities.
+However, a good starting point is understanding the basics of building engaging in-store retail experiences.

 How To Create And Improve Customer Experience In-Store?

 We have entered a ‘retailtainment’ era, where retail and entertainment must go hand-in-hand to create exclusive shopping experiences.
 The growing competition in the retail industry is fierce as shoppers have multiple options available.
+Between eCommerce and subscription models, retailers need to create compelling reasons for shoppers to keep coming back.
+Let’s see how brands can do this:

 1. Be a friendly expert, not a sales-y consultant

+Instead of jumping into technology and physical in-store experiences, creating the right environment for shopping is essential.
+This includes how the salespeople in your store greet and interact with customers.
 Educating and training your store staff about policies and products is the bare minimum nowadays.
 Brands like Lush set competitive standards for in-store experiences by training their staff to be friendly associates.
 Lush tries to train its staff to recognize different types of shoppers and personalize interactions with them accordingly.
+They also vouch for associates to go ‘off-script’ in dealing with customers or offer free product samples, all in an effort to offer memorable in-store service.

 lush-cosmetics-store-pic-web-event